Iowa Sex Abuse Lawsuits

 • Powell Chemical Dependency Center (Acadia Healthcare) – Des Moines: Known for its substance abuse treatment programs, especially for young and vulnerable populations.
 Concerns with Acadia include undertrained staff and inadequate safety protocols, which have been cited as contributing factors to incidents of neglect and mistreatment.

-• Mary Greeley Medical Center Behavioral Health Unit (UHS) – Ames: This psychiatric unit is run by UHS, which is under a great deal of scrutiny.
+• Mary Greeley Medical Center Behavioral Health Unit (UHS) – Ames: This psychiatric unit is run by UHS and is under a great deal of scrutiny.

 Iowa Statute of Limitations for Sexual Abuse Lawsuits